 The Pflueger President Spinning Reel is one of the most versatile reels on the market, perfect for bass, walleye, trout, and countless other game fish.
 Light graphite construction of the body and rotor makes this a lightweight reel and agile, not to mention corrosion-resistant.
 The sure-click bail opens and closes perfectly every time.

 The Pflueger President is also a handsome reel and a surprisingly budget-friendly one.
-The only real opportunity for improvement is the drag, which is exceptionally smooth, but maxes out at 10 pounds (4.54 kg) on the PPS30 model.
-That’s perfectly adequate for most freshwater game fish, but you could run into trouble if you used this reel to catch bigger game.
+The only real opportunity for improvement is the drag, which is exceptionally smooth but maxes out at 10 pounds (4.54 kg) on the PPS30 model.
+That’s perfectly adequate for most freshwater game fish, but you could run into trouble if you used this reel to catch bigger games.

 - Braid ready spool